Saturday Football Cheat Sheet: Podcast tips, match previews, superboost and more

 European football tips and predictions

-"Marseille have the division's second-best away record (W9-D0-L4).
-Three of the four sides they lost to are in the top seven, and all four are better teams than Reims.
+"Alexander Blessin's men have been competitive, but they lack creativity, and have managed just 22 goals in 27 matches in the top flight.
+That's the worst tally in the entire division, and their top scorer Morgan Guilavogui hasn't played since the first of February because of injury.

-"Marseille are 1.645/8 to win.
-If you are looking for bigger odds on the visitors, back Marseille -1.0 Asian Handicap.
-With our selection, you will get your stakes back if Marseille win by a single goal, and make a profit if Marseille win by two or more goals, as they have done in six of their nine away victories."
+"We can back in-form Gladbach at +0 on the Asian Handicap here at 2.04, which is a great price.
+BMG have won six of their last nine in the Bundesliga, they welcome back Kleindienst from suspension, and they are flying away from home."

-20:00 La Liga - Real Madrid v Leganes: Back Mbappe to score first
+15:15 La Liga - Real Madrid v Valencia: Back visitors to score first

-Jamie Kemp: "The question then becomes about who will actually line up for Real Madrid in this one, what with a host of their players having been away on international duty and Ancelotti needing to take care of his players with the business end of the season fast approaching.
+Jamie Kemp: "Despite winning their last two games, we've seen a lot of the downsides of what that is in the last week.
+Real Madrid conceded six times across home games against Leganes and Real Sociedad; two teams who haven't been able to buy a goal for most of the season.
+Los Blancos have only really started to compete and look like the high-octane machine that they can be once they've been forced into action by conceding.

-"It seems likely that the South American players will be given a light return, so it should fall on one of Kylian Mbappe and/or Jude Bellingham from the European side to cover the shortfall of star power here - even if the plan is only to play them for 45-60 minutes and ideally get the game wrapped up by the time they leave the pitch.
+"Of course, they're still the experts of bouncing off the canvas and somehow into the ascendency.
+That doesn't look like changing any time soon.
+But for this weekend's game against Valencia, I think we'll see some of that sluggishness persist against a team who've been plenty competitive since Carlos Corberan took over.
+In a league table based on 2025 results only, Valencia would be fifth in La Liga.

 New Customers can get £50 in free bets!